Imagine-Software-Club/tech-interview/ReactTS/Questions.md

 ## next question

-in `Next/testing`, create a link to the `dashboard` page, then create a counter that increments on each click & discplay the total count
+in `Next/testing`, create a link to the `dashboard` page, then create a counter that increments on each click & display the total count